tiprankstipranks

 Increases in labor costs, including wages, and an overall tightening of the labor market, could adversely affect our business, results of operations or financial condition.

 The labor costs associated with our business are subject to several external factors, including unemployment levels and the quality and the size of the labor market, prevailing wage rates, minimum wage laws, wages and other forms of remuneration and benefits offered to prospective employees by competitor employers, potential collective bargaining arrangements, health insurance costs and other insurance costs and changes in employment and labor legislation or other workplace regulation From time to time, the labor market becomes increasingly competitive.
 Although we have not experienced any material labor shortage to date, we have observed an overall tightening and increasingly competitive labor market and have recently experienced and expect to continue to experience some labor cost pressures.
 Furthermore, we have recently experienced costs and operational complexities with relocating personnel.
-Any of these factors or events, if not mitigated, could negatively impacts us, for example by increasing our labor costs, making it more difficult to acquire and retain talent, creating customer service issues, or requiring us to increase our prices, the result of which could have an adverse effect on our business, results of operations or financial condition.
+Any of these factors or events, if not mitigated, could negatively impact us, for example by increasing our labor costs, making it more difficult to acquire and retain talent, creating customer service issues, or requiring us to increase our prices, the result of which could have an adverse effect on our business, results of operations or financial condition.

 Employment / Personnel - Risk 3